-Sufficient personal mobility, agility, strength, and physical reflexes, with or without reasonable accommodation, which permits the employee to lift up to 25 pounds, sit and work at a keyboard for an extended period of time, and work in an office environment.
+- Sufficient personal mobility, agility, strength, and physical reflexes, with or without reasonable accommodation, which permits the employee to lift up to 25 pounds, work at a keyboard for an extended period of time, and work in an office and courtroom environment.

 Canyon County is an Equal Opportunity Employer.
 Employment decisions related to recruitment and